Course

 Anthropocene Seminar: "Friday Afternoon in the Universe"

 The connective tissue is the weekly Anthropocene Lecture-Seminar, an afternoon gathering for which students are given preparatory materials.
-For our first two years, these were held in-place and live-streamed from October Gallery’s beautiful premises in Bloomsbury on a "Friday Afternoon in the Universe" (J. Kerouac), between 2.00pm and 5.30pm, complemented at times by field-teaching and on-line seminars.
+For our first two years, these were held in-place and live-streamed from October Gallery’s elegant premises in Bloomsbury on a "Friday Afternoon in the Universe" (J. Kerouac), complemented at times by field-teaching and on-line seminars.

-For the 2024-25 academic year, the NSotA caravan rolled 1200 yards westward to the Fitzrovia border, where seminars are hosted by Kairos London, a radical new centre for cultural change at 84 Tottenham Court Road, which is fully wheelchair-accessible.
-For extra-curricular occasions we shall return to the Gallery and join the Art Workers' Guild in Queen Square to take advantage of its illustrious Arts and Crafts-era meeting rooms.
+For the 2024-25 academic year, the NSotA caravan rolled 100 yards to the north for lecture-seminars hosted at the Art Workers' Guild in Queen Square to take advantage of its illustrious Arts and Crafts-era meeting rooms.
+Its wheelchair accessible rooms are shall be our home for the foreseeable future.

 Teaching directly addresses the challenges of interdisciplinarity as an approach in and of itself.
 Seminars are introductory in nature and are designed to build confidence by welcoming in the new and the surprising, while respecting the fact that subject disciplines have established their own formal characteristics.